To recognize collaborative activities between K-12 educators and technical professionals who are IEEE members.

 - Honor the educator-engineer partnership for successfully providing a specific project or program to the students that promotes and increases the math, science and engineering awareness by each student participant.

-- Honor the educator-engineer partnership for successfully implementing a project or program that supports the educational goals of the IEEE and IEEE-USA
+- Honor the educator-engineer partnership for successfully implementing a project or program that supports the educational goals of IEEE and IEEE-USA

 Form of Recognition